poojabhat1690/3-GAmES/README.md

               2. select bed format and 3' UTR.

 ## Output description
-The ouput and all intermediate files are organized in the follwing folders:
+The final ouput and all intermediate files are organized in the follwing folders:

 #### final90percent :
  1. ends_greater90percent_intergenic_n100 :  contains the high condience mRNA 3' ends
  2. allAnnotations.bed :  250nt counting windows (overlapping counting windows merged), used to count quantSeq reads.
  3. countingWindows_transcriptionalOutput.bed : genomic loci to filter multimappers using SLAMdunk.
 These include all counting windows + all 3' UTRs + all extended counting windows.
 4. onlyIntergenic_90percent_n100: list of the intergenic counting windows created using presence of continuous RNAseq signal.

-#### polyAmapping_allTimepoints : contains raw files of the pre-processing steps
- 1. including adapter trimmed, poly(A) tail filtered fastq files, mapped files
- 2. priming sites
- 3. priming sites overalapping with different annotations (ENSEMBL 3' UTRs, refSeq 3' UTRs, ENSEMBL introns, ENSEMBL exons, nonOverlapping).

 #### PASplots :
  contains nucleotide profiles for priming sites overlapping with annotations, sparated by presence or absence of the poly A signal (PAS) and separated by downstream genomic A content.

-#### coverage :
- contains list of priming sites (filterd for low genomic A content), that overlap with un-annotated regions supported by RNAseq.